Instructional Photo Tours and Workshops

 We will photograph the dramatic waterfalls, geyser eruptions, thermal pools and steaming fumaroles.
 The icy Grand Canyon of Yellowstone is a site you will never forget.
 Sunrise in a snow covered geyser basin.

 Yellowstone is one of the premiere wildlife viewing areas in the US.
 Wildlife is everywhere and people are few and far between.
 Wildlife stands out against the wintry background.
 Heavy snow in the higher mountain force wildlife to come to the low valleys, rivers, and geyser basins.
 Herds of bison walking thru the snow.
 Numerous big game species are in this area.
 We will look for buffalo, elk, coyotes, moose, wolves, mule deer, bighorn sheep, and bald eagles.
 We will visit a section of the park along a river were Bobcats are commonly photographed.
 The mammals will have their prime winter fur.
 Bird sightings can be very exciting, as we will look for trumpeter swans, bald eagles, and great grey owls or whatever else we discover.
-We will visit Lamar valley the premiere wolf wildlife location.
+We will visit Lamar valley several times.
+Lamar Valley is the premiere wolf and wildlife location.

 John Slonina has been photographing Yellowstone for almost 20 years.
 He is an authorized permittee of the national park.
 He experience brings in depth knowledge of the area and its resident wildlife.